svalinn/dagmc_stats/README.md

 Minimum, Maximum, Median, and Mean (average) are returned for this statistic, as well as a distribution.

+There is an option to display the EntityHandle of each Surface and its corrosponding number of Triangles

 ## 10. Triangles per Vertex: